junxit/us-congress-bills-110/metadata.md

 - 2007-05-22 — Mr. Brady (PA) moved to suspend the rules and agree to the resolution.
 - 2007-05-22 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5547)
 - 2007-05-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5547)
+- 2007-05-23 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S6572)
+- 2007-05-23 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6572)